ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

-This is Part 1 of a two-part post where I give an introduction to differential privacy, which is a study of tail bounds of the divergence between probability measures, with the end goal of applying it to stochastic gradient descent.
+This is Part 1 of a two-part post where I give an introduction to differential privacy, which is a study of tail bounds of the divergence between two probability measures, with the end goal of applying it to stochastic gradient descent.

 I start with the definition of $\epsilon$-differential privacy